The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 However, Savvy number was designed for traditional online businesses like e-commerce stores, and it had some serious problems we needed to address.

-For REI, however, this hopelessly skews the data, because it doesn’t take into account differences in motivation level.
+For REI, however, this hopelessly skews the data because it doesn’t consider differences in motivation level.

 As we mentioned above, different match types have different strengths and weaknesses.

-Broad match keywords put us in front of a lot of people – but a lot of those people won’t be quite right for us.
+Broad match keywords put us in front of many people, but many of those people won’t be quite right for us.

-Exact match keywords, on the other hand, can put us in front of just the right people – but there doesn’t tend to be many of those people each month.
+On the other hand, exact match keywords can put us in front of just the right people – but there don’t tend to be many people each month.

 Comparing the Savvy Numbers, we can see that the broad match version of this keyword will far outperform the exact match version….right?

-When we test this in the real world we find that the opposite is true; exact match versions of almost every single keyword far outperform their broad match brethren.
+When we test this in the real world, we find that the opposite is true; exact match versions of almost every keyword far outperform their broad match brethren.

 Why the mismatch?

-The problem is that the conversions we’re tracking – the leads – are not the end result we really want.
+The problem is that the conversions we’re tracking – the leads – are not the result we want.

 After all, we don’t actually want leads – we want Deals!